genome/ptero-apis/auth.md

 clients should use HTTPS as the only protocol for accessing resources.

+## Justification
+The auth service provides the following benefits:

+- Removes requirement for individual services to authN/authZ users.
+- Encapsulates access requirements of services with each individual service.

 ## Definitions
 - API key: A unique, randomly-generated id that is created by the Auth Server and is used both to identify and to authenticate a user.